CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 Each chunk must be padded so it ends on an 8-byte boundary:

-* The JSON chunk must be padded at the end with spaces (ASCII `' '` = 0x20)
+* The JSON chunk must be padded at the end with spaces (ASCII `' '` = `0x20`)
-* If it exists, the binary chunk must be padded at the end with NUL bytes (`\x00` = 0x00)
+* If it exists, the binary chunk must be padded at the end with zeros (`0x00`)

 The subtree JSON describes where the availability information for a single subtree is stored.
 Availability bitstreams are stored in buffers and accessed through buffer views.

 ### Buffers and Buffer Views

 A **buffer** is a binary blob.
 A single buffer can be stored within the binary chunk of a subtree file.
-Further buffers can be stored as individual binary files that are referred to by the `buffer.uri` property.
-The buffers can store the availability data of a subtree in binary form, or other data that is associated with a subtree, like metadata for implicit tiles defined using the [`3DTILES_metadata` extension.](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata)
+Further buffers can be stored as external binary files that are referred to by the `buffer.uri` property.
+The buffers can store availability bitstreams, or other data that is associated with a subtree, like metadata for implicit tiles defined using the [`3DTILES_metadata`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata) extension.

-Each buffer has a `byteLength` describing the size of the data, including any padding (for subtree binary files).
+Each buffer has a `byteLength` describing the size of the data, including any padding.

 A **buffer view** is a contiguous subset of a buffer.
 A buffer view's `buffer` property is an integer index to identify the buffer.
 A buffer view has a `byteOffset` and a `byteLength` to describe the range of bytes within the buffer.
 The `byteLength` does not include any padding.
-There may be multiple buffer views referencing a single buffer.
+Multiple buffer views may reference a single buffer.

 For efficient memory access, the `byteOffset` of a buffer view must be aligned to a multiple of 8 bytes.

+Tile availability, content availability, and child subtree availability may refer to either a buffer view containing an availability bitstream or a constant value (`1` meaning all elements are available, `0` meaning no elements are available).

+Availability bitstreams are packed in binary using the format described in the [Booleans](../../specification/Metadata#booleans) section of the Cesium 3D Metadata Specification.

 > **Example:** The JSON description of a subtree where each tile is available, but not all tiles have content, and not all child subtrees are available:
 >